Our Favorite Gifts to Bring to a Holiday Party

 For anyone who has ever struggled to open a bottle of wine with a waiter’s corkscrew (present company included), here’s one gift that will keep on giving.

-"I almost exclusively drink wine at home and love this electric wine opener for opening bottles," says CR writer Jodhaira Rodriguez.
-"I struggled to get the cork out of bottles with a manual corkscrew for a very long time before my dad introduced me to the world of electric wine openers.
-This was a game changer for me."
+“I almost exclusively drink wine at home, and love this electric wine opener for opening bottles,” says Jodhaira Rodriguez, a CR writer.
+“I struggled to get the cork out of bottles with a manual corkscrew for a very long time before my dad introduced me to the world of electric wine openers.
+This was a game-changer for me.”

 Repour Wine Saver

-There’s a better way to preserve an open bottle of wine than by popping the cork (or a regular rubber stopper) back into it.
-Preventing oxidization is key to prolonging the shelf life and flavor of wine, and the Repour wine saver is one expert-recommended method.
+There’s a better way to preserve an open bottle of wine than with a regular rubber stopper.
+Preventing oxidation is key to prolonging the shelf life and flavor of wine, and the Repour wine saver is one expert-recommended method.
 Made from recycled materials, the device is essentially a stopper that absorbs the oxygen inside a bottle.

 Read more: How to Preserve an Open Bottle of Wine, According to Wine Experts